oaktec/FIFA23-UltimateTeamOptimiser/README.md

 ### DBGrabber

 DBGrabber is a console application that fetches, processes, and stores player data from the "FUTDB" API.
-The process involves:

-- Retrieving the API key from an environment variable
-- Using an HttpClient to request player data
-- Processing this data, including removal of accents from player names
-- Serialising the processed data into a JSON string
-- Saving the processed data in a local file "players.json"

 ## Future Plans

 No plans to continue development at this time.

 However, if I were to continue development, I would likely transfer it to a web application.
 This would allow a much improved interface, users could create an account and save their owned players and teams.
 I would also like to add more formation options, and improve the optimisation algorithm to allow for more customisation (e.g. best team consisting of only silver players etc.).
+Splitting the selection between roulette wheel and tournament selection may also be a good idea, to increase the diversity of the population.